 The Department of Art creates an academic environment that thrives on the interrelationship of Biblical Christianity and artistic practice.
 It offers students a professional visual arts program with a rigorous curriculum, which reflects a strong liberal arts emphasis and a solid Christian worldview.

 All applicants are encouraged to apply for a limited number of competitive art scholarships based on a portfolio review.
 Download the Art Scholarship application and instructions.
 The deadline for submission of art portfolios is February 15 or the next academic year.

 For more information, check out this department's website:

-The Bachelor of Fine Arts degree is the professional undergraduate degree that is highly desired by serious students intent on pursuing careers, or advanced degrees in the visual arts.
+The Bachelor of Fine Arts degree (BFA) is the professional undergraduate degree that is highly desired by serious students intent on pursuing careers, or advanced degrees in the visual arts.
+For more than 20 years Department of Art has been an acknowledged leader in visual arts education.
+Biola is ideally located in Southern California, allowing for easy access to world-class art museums and exhibitions which is an indispensable resource for students.
+Today Biola alumni are working throughout the United States and around the world in a wide range of arts and art-related fields.
 The Biola art program is accredited by the National Association of Schools of Art and Design

 The dynamic BFA curriculum features: